You received a Form 1099-NEC from someone who paid you for the work you did as an independent contractor. Now what? Two

-A 1099-MISC form is used to report amounts paid to non-employees (independent contractors and other businesses to whom payments are made).
-Non-employees receive a 1099-MISC each year at the same time as employees receive W-2 forms—that is, at the end of January—so the information can be included in the recipient's income tax return.
+A 1099-NEC form is used to report amounts paid to non-employees (independent contractors and other businesses to whom payments are made).
+Non-employees receive a form each year at the same time as employees receive W-2 forms—that is, at the end of January—so the information can be included in the recipient's income tax return.

 If you are doing your own tax return using a tax software program, you will be asked if you have any 1099 income.
 At this point, you can include the information from the form you received.

 If you are having a tax preparer do your personal return, give the form to your preparer along with your other documents.

 Paying Social Security and Medicare taxes on 1099 Income

 Every U.S. taxpayer must pay Social Security and Medicare taxes on his or her income.
 For self-employed individuals, these taxes are called self-employment taxes.
-Self-employment taxes are calculated on the individual's federal income tax return based on the net income from the business.
+Self-employment taxes are calculated on the individual's federal income tax return based on the net income from the business, including 1099 income.